Rishy-09/kmeans-image-compression/README.md

 ---

-Built using concepts from @AndrewYNg’s Machine Learning Specialization.
+Built using concepts from Andrew Ng’s Machine Learning Specialization.